mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 ## 4.1.
 Evaluate the model on one test set

-So, how good is our model?
-One way we can understand the model performance in this case is to simply calculate the root mean squared error (RMSE) between the actual and predicted values of the above test period.
+How good is our model?
+One way we can understand the model performance, in this case, is to simply calculate the root mean squared error (RMSE) between the actual and predicted values of the above test period.

 ```python